-Before gridding, we apply the individual averaging kernels to adjust all retrieval results to a common a priori, namely the latest version (2020) of the Simple Empirical CO2 Model (SECM) of Reuter et al. (2012) or the latest version (2020) of a model based CH4 climatology adjusted for the annual growth called SC4C (see Sect.
+Before gridding, we apply the individual averaging kernels to adjust all retrieval results to a common a priori, namely the latest updates (2020) of the Simple CO2 Climatological model (SC2C) or the Simple CH4 Climatological model (SC4C) (see Sect.
 2.2).
 We do this as proposed in the textbook of Rodgers (2000) and applied to XCO2 by, for example, Reuter et al. (2011).
-SECM and SC4C reproduce large-scale features such as the year-to-year increase, the north/south gradient, and the seasonal cycle.
-However, SECM and SC4C are only empirically extrapolating from past modeled CO2 and CH4 fields.
-New or changing phenomena cannot be within SECM or SC4C, and it should also be mentioned that the adjustments are mostly minor, especially for CO2 with typically a few tenths of a ppm.
+SC2C and SC4C reproduce large-scale features such as the year-to-year increase, the north/south gradient, and the seasonal cycle.
+However, SC2C and SC4C are only empirically extrapolating from past/averaged modeled CO2 and CH4 fields.
+New or changing phenomena cannot be within SC2C or SC4C, and it should also be mentioned that the adjustments are mostly minor, especially for CO2 with typically a few tenths of a ppm.

-For consistency, we remove the overall global bias of each retrieval with SECM or SC4C as reference.
+For consistency, we remove the overall global bias of each retrieval with SC2C or SC4C as reference.
 In order to get statistically robust results, we only use those grid boxes with more than five soundings and for which the standard error of the mean is estimated to be less than 1ppm and 12ppb for XCO2 and XCH4, respectively.
 This takes the individual retrieval precisions into account so that the minimum number of soundings needed to build the average of a grid box can vary from retrieval to retrieval and grid box to grid box.
 Additionally, only grid boxes with a maximum number of overlapping algorithms (see Figure 3) are considered for the global bias adjustment.
 Beforehand, the reported retrieval precision is scaled to match (on average) the precision given in Table 4 and Table 5 obtained from a unified validation with TCCON data (Figure 1 and Figure 2).
 Figure 4 shows the influence of the global bias correction.

-Figure 3: EMMA v4.2 input data availability (colored bars) and minimum number of used algorithms (gray) for median calculation for $CO_2$ (left) and $CH_4$ (right).
+Figure 3: EMMA v4.3 input data availability (colored bars) and minimum number of used algorithms (gray) for median calculation for CO2 (left) and CH4 (right).

-Figure 4: Global monthly average bias for XCO2 (left) and XCH4 (right) in common grid boxes relative to SECM (XCO2) and SC4C (XCH4) before (top) and after (bottom) global bias correction.
+Figure 4: Global monthly average bias for XCO2 (left) and XCH4 (right) in common grid boxes relative to SC2C (XCO2) and SC4C (XCH4) before (top) and after (bottom) global bias correction.